virtualsquare/virtualsquare.github.io/tutorials/vudev.md

 The standard way to interact with devices in UNIX is through _special files_ i.e. entries in the file systems that appear as files.
 The purpose of _special files_ is just to give a pathname that can be used by programs to identify and access the device.
-Special files can _appear_ in the file system using using `vudev` submodules.
+Special files can _appear_ in the file system using `vudev` submodules.

 ## vudevramdisk